formkit/docs-content/essentials/validation.md

 ---
 ::

-You can also use this rule to validate that the length of an <code>Array</code> is more than a minimum value.
+You can also use this rule to validate that the length of an <code>Array</code> is more than or equal to a minimum value.

 ::Example
 ---